Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 ## Prerequisites

-- Windows PowerShell 5.1 installed on the server where the 'HelloID agent and provisioing agent' are running.
+- Windows PowerShell 5.1 installed on the server where the 'HelloID agent and provisioning agent' are running.

 - The public key *.pfx certificate belonging to the X.509 certificate that's used to activate the required API's.

+- The password for the public key *.pfx certificate.

 - The 'Execute on-premises' switch on the 'System' tab is toggled.

 ![image](./assets/hid.png)

 ## Getting started

+### Supported PowerShell versions

+The recommended PowerShell version for the  _'HelloID-Conn-Prov-Source-ADP-Workforce'_ is _Windows PowerShell 5.1_.
+The connector is not tested on older versions of Windows PowerShell.

+_PowerShell 7.0.3 Core_ is not yet supported.

 ### X.509 certificate / public key